Feature Map Transform Coding for Energy-Efficient CNN Inference: Hardware Implementation

 \section{Hardware Implementation}

-In order to verify the practical impact of the proposed approach of reducing feature map entropy to save total energy consumption, we implement the basic building blocks of a pre-trained ResNet-18 on an Intel Stratix10 FPGA platform\footnote{we use two FPGAs for layers with 512 channels}. \cref{method_logic_vs_vs_power} reports logic utilization and memory energy consumption of convolutional layers with varying number of channels.
-The weights and the activation were quantized to 8-bit. \cref{fig:acc-power} also shows total memory energy consumption for a single inference of ResNet-18 on ImageNet.
+In order to verify the practical impact of the proposed approach of reducing feature map entropy to save total energy consumption, we implemented the basic building blocks of a pre-trained ResNet-18, with weights and activation quantized to 8 bit, on Intel Stratix-10 FPGA, part number 1SX280LU3F50I2VG.
+From logic utilization and memory energy consumption (exact numbers are shown in \cref{method_logic_vs_vs_power} in the Appendix) of convolutional layers we conclude that our method add minor computational overhead in contrast to significant reduction in memory energy consumption. \cref{fig:acc-power} shows total energy consumption for a single inference of ResNet-18 on ImageNet.
 In particular, our method is more efficient for higher accuracies, where the redundancy of features is inevitably higher.
-We further noticed that our approach does not have any overhead in inference time and reaches real-time computational inference speed (more than 40 fps).
-The reduction in the memory bandwidth can be exploited by using cheaper slower memory operating at lower clock speeds, which may further reduce its energy footprint.
+We further noticed that our approach reached real-time computational inference speed (over 40 fps).
+The reduction in memory bandwidth can be exploited by using cheaper, slower memory operating at lower clock speeds, which may further reduce its energy footprint.
+More details appears in the Appendix.
+Source files for hardware implementation can found at \href{https://github.com/CompressTeam/TransformCodingInference/tree/master/FPGA}{reference implementation}.